Slapped cheek syndrome is one of the most common conditions in children, and it can often be difficult to spot.

 What is slapped cheek syndrome?

-Slapped cheek syndrome, or slapped cheek disease, is a virus that commonly affects children between the ages of four to 12 and can also be known as fifth disease or parvovirus B19.
+Slapped cheek syndrome, or slapped cheek disease, can also be known as fifth disease or parvovirus B19.
 Despite usually being picked up by young children it can occur at any age and it’s estimated that six in 10 adults will have been infected.
 Generally slapped cheek syndrome is not an infection to be very worried about – the majority of people who get the virus don’t even know they’ve had it.
 It clears up without leaving any complications.

 How is it spread?

 Slapped cheek syndrome is spread in the air when we cough, laugh and sneeze, or by salivia and in-the-air droplets when we are in close contact.
 That’s why when children get it (and it’s mostly children that get it between the ages four and twelve) it can spread very rapidly throughout a classroom or school.

 The virus is called parvovirus B19 – this is similar to the parvovirus that affects cats and dogs, but it cannot be spread from human to animal or vice versa.

 What are the slapped cheek symptoms?

 The symptoms to look for with slapped cheek syndrome are generally those you get with a common cold; so sneezing, runny nose, sore throat, a bit of a headache and maybe a bit of a fever.
 The characteristic of this infection, however, is the slapped cheek rash.
 This is the slapped cheek appearance, the blotchy red rash that may go on one cheek or both cheeks and generally will remain there but it could spread to the rest of the body.
 It may go to the front, the back, the arms, the legs, the palms of the hands and the soles of the feet.